 This policy guides the development and continuous evaluation of the collection to reflect Pikes Peak Library District's mission (PPLD).
-PPLD's mission is to inform, empower, inspire, and entertain through services and resources that respect individuals and ideas, foster discovery, and build community.
+PPLD's mission is to provide access to resources and opportunities that change individual lives and build community.
+Seek.
+Engage.
+Transform.

 PPLD provides library materials in a variety of formats that: